calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_04-min.jpg)
 *Pictured - Holding the circuit and mod wires using helping-hand clamps*

-After careful soldering to `VSS`, `VDD` and `RA0` via the through-hole pads, as well as `RC5` via direct solder to the SMT pin of the IC, our little header cable is ready for action.
-All that's left is to re-assemble the case and start interfacing with the switch.
+After careful soldering to `VSS`, `VDD` and `RA0` via the through-hole pads, as well as `RC5` via direct solder to the SMT pin of the IC, our little header cable is almost ready for action.
+All that's left is carefully to re-assemble the case, securing the cable tightly and taping where necessary.

 ## Buttoning it up

-And voilà— The Leviton *IPHS5-1LW* switch is fully re-assembled and with exposed headers to leads `VSS` (3v3), `VDD` (ground), `RA0` (button), and `RC5` (fan relay driver) from the *PIC15F1823* microcontroller.
+Voilà— The Leviton *IPHS5-1LW* switch is fully re-assembled and with exposed headers to leads `VSS` (3v3), `VDD` (ground), `RA0` (button), and `RC5` (fan relay driver) from the *PIC15F1823* microcontroller.

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_05-min.jpg)
 *Pictured - The fully packaged IPHS5-1LW with modded signal wires added*